Easy access savings accounts

 Other than that, there are sometimes stipulations in the fine print as to how many withdrawals you can make or how often.
 It’s important to check these details before you open an account and begin your savings plans.

-Our guide to choosing an easy access savings account can help you weigh up the pros and cons and decide whether this type of account is right for you.
+Our guide to choosing the best easy access savings account for you can help you weigh up the pros and cons and decide whether this type of account is right for you.

 Do easy access accounts pay interest monthly?